The Roommate Coin Story: The Night Our Newly Knit Family Found Treasure at the Dining Room Table

 It wasn't just a coin.
 It was a memory in metal.

-And that’s when I realized something important.
+And that's when hubby and I looked at each other and realized something important.

 The Lesson Hidden in the Shine